 Caren is a Licensed Clinical Social Worker, providing services to children and families.
-She received her Masters in Social Work from Columbia University, and completed additional training in trauma-focused cognitive behavior therapy.
-Caren’s vast experience spans over 20 years across private practice, schools and the pediatric medical field, where she has provided counseling and resources to children with social, emotional, behavioral and learning difficulties.
-In her clinical practice, she uses evidenced-based practices such as Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Parent Management Training.
+She received her Masters in Social Work from Columbia University and completed additional training in trauma-focused cognitive-behavioral therapy.
+Caren’s experience spans over 20 years across private practice, schools, and the pediatric medical field, where she has provided counseling and resources to children with social, emotional, behavioral and learning difficulties.
+In her clinical practice, she uses evidenced-based practices such as Cognitive-Behavioral Therapy, Trauma-Focused Cognitive-Behavioral Therapy, and Parent Management Training.
 She has treated children struggling with ODD, ADHD, autism, anxiety, depression, and trauma.
-In addition, she enjoys working with their families to help improve relationships through learning and practicing positive ways to communicate and interact.
-Above all, she creates a therapeutic environment that allows children and families to feel safe expressing themselves, gain insight and learn new ways to cope with their stressors.
+In addition, she enjoys working with families to help improve relationships through learning and practicing positive ways to communicate and interact.
+Above all, she creates a therapeutic environment that allows children and families to feel safe expressing themselves, gain insight, and learn new ways to cope with their stressors.

 Samantha Pich, LPC (Haverford & Lafayette Hill)

 Samantha is a Licensed Professional Counselor who provides therapy services to children, adolescents, and adults.
 She received her Master’s degree in Counseling Psychology at Rosemont College.
-Samantha has experience working with individuals with a variety of needs including: ADHD, anxiety, behavioral issues, couples and family counseling, depression, life transitions, low self esteem, substance use/co-occurring disorder, as well as many others.
-It is important for Samantha to create a positive experience for her clients through building a strong therapeutic alliance.
-Not only being able to feel safe and supported, she utilizes many different evidence-based therapeutic approaches as well.
-Some practices include: cognitive behavioral therapy, strength and solution focused approaches, as well as mindfulness and meditation.
-She provides services based on each of her client’s needs and is flexible based on what is being presented at the time.
-Working with Samantha, she will assist her clients in promoting more self-awareness as well as instilling positive growth and change.
+Samantha has experience working with individuals, couples, and families with a variety of symptom presentations including: ADHD, anxiety, behavioral issues, depression, life transitions, low self- esteem, substance use/co-occurring disorder, etc..
+Samantha believes it is important to create a positive, safe, and supportive experience for her clients through building a strong therapeutic alliance.
+She utilizes many different evidence-based therapeutic approaches including: cognitive-behavioral therapy, strength and solution-focused approaches, as well as mindfulness and meditation.
+She is flexible in providing services based on each client’s needs and presentation at the time of treatment.
+Samantha strives to assist her clients in promoting increased self-awareness as well as instilling positive growth and change.

 Carolyn Seplow, LCSW (Lafayette Hill)

 Carolyn is a Licensed Clinical Social Worker with 20 years experience working with children, adolescents and adults.
-She received a Masters of Social Science from Bryn Mawr College and has worked in a variety of settings including community centers, elementary, and high schools and private practice.
+She received a Masters of Social Science from Bryn Mawr College and has worked in a variety of settings including community centers, elementary, and high schools, and private practice.
 She is experienced in working with people from a variety of backgrounds and belief systems.
-Her therapeutic approach incorporates strength based, solution focused, cognitive-behavioral techniques and mindfulness practice.
-She has particular expertise working with children and adolescents and treating issues such as anxiety, depression, life transitions, social, and relational issues and learning differences.
-Carolyn is a member of the National Association of Social Workers, Specialists of Schools and board member of Teens, Inc.
+Her therapeutic approach incorporates strength-based, solution-focused, cognitive-behavioral techniques and mindfulness practice.
+She has particular expertise working with children and adolescents and treating issues such as anxiety, depression, life transitions, social and relational issues, and learning differences.
+Carolyn is a member of the National Association of Social Workers, Specialists of Schools, and is a board member of Teens, Inc.

 Jamie Silvers, LCSW (Haverford)

-Laura’s treatment approach is with compassion and respect for the coping systems, with which people respond to pain.
-She has worked extensively with people who struggle with anxiety and depression, as well as with eating disorders, mood disorders and addiction.
+Laura’s treatment approach is to provide compassion and respect for the coping systems with which people respond to pain.
+She has worked extensively with people who struggle with anxiety and depression, as well as with eating disorders, mood disorders, and addiction.
 Laura helps people gain insight into their behavioral patterns by learning what uncomfortable experiences they consistently try to repress.
 She then assists them in understanding the consequences of their avoidance mechanisms.
 Partnering with her clients, Laura shifts focus from avoidance and distraction tactics to tolerance skills and advocacy work.
 Laura operates from a family systems perspective that has been cultivated by her vast experience providing family therapy and couples counseling.
-A self-expression enthusiast, Laura encourages people to communicate with ownership, authenticity and openness to build connections with others.
+A self-expression enthusiast, Laura encourages people to communicate with ownership, authenticity, and openness to build connections with others.
 Laura obtained her graduate degree from Bryn Mawr School of Social Services with a concentration in clinical work.